na-na-hi/renget/archive/SchizoList.md

 >has posted over 5k times but they're bot posts so he's cheating
 >active since late 2022

+**Guy/Manlyburger/Anthony Michael Crudo**
+Haunts: /co/
+>don't draw too good
+>insists his art is god-tier anyway
+>namefag
+>homosuck enjoyer
+>shills for MAP shit
+>obsessed with John Kricfalusi of Ren & Stimpy fame
+>has been derailing threads that are even tangentially related to John K or Ren & Stimpy in some way for years.
+>doxed himself
+>hard to follow due to archive pollution
+>at least 1k identifiable posts
+>may have molested his niece maybe
+>active since 2012

 **Steelefag**
 Haunts: /k/
 >HAET DRUMPF